shaheerkhan199/work-item-management/README.md

 ## Key Design Decisions

 ### 1. Server-Side Enforcement
-All business rules (state transitions, blocking, authorization) are enforced server-side.
+All business rules (state transitions, blocking, authorization, user status) are enforced server-side.
 Frontend UI is disabled for invalid actions but clients cannot bypass validation.

+### 2. User Status Management
+- New users register as INACTIVE and require admin approval to become ACTIVE
+- ACTIVE users can be suspended by admin
+- SUSPENDED users are blocked from all actions via UserStatusGuard
+- Status changes follow strict rules: INACTIVE → ACTIVE only, ACTIVE → ACTIVE/SUSPENDED only

-### 2. Immutable Audit Trail
+### 3. Immutable Audit Trail
 History events are never modified or deleted.
 Each change creates a new record with timestamp, user, and details.
 This ensures compliance and traceability.

-### 3. JWT Authentication
+### 4. JWT Authentication
 Stateless JWT tokens with 24-hour expiration.
 No session storage required.
 Tokens include user role for permission checks.
+Only ACTIVE users can login.

-### 4. Role-Based Access Control
+### 5. Role-Based Access Control
 Three roles with clear permission boundaries.
 Authorization checks on both endpoints and individual resources prevent unauthorized access.

-### 5. State Machine Pattern
+### 6. State Machine Pattern
 Explicit allowed transitions prevent invalid state combinations.
 Blocked items prevent all transitions, ensuring workflow consistency.

+### 7. User-Owned Work Item Management
+Users can change the status of work items they created (JIRA-like behavior), regardless of role.
+This allows task owners to manage their own workflow while maintaining role-based restrictions for blocking/unblocking.

-### 6. Soft Authorization Pattern
+### 8. Soft Authorization Pattern
 VIEWER/OPERATOR users can only access items they created (except ADMIN).
 This provides data isolation without row-level security complexity.

 ## Testing the System

 ### 1. Create Test Users
+- Register new users (they will be INACTIVE by default)
-- Register as Admin, Operator, and Viewer
+- Login as admin and navigate to Users Management
-- Note: Initial users register as VIEWER, need manual role update via database
+- Activate users and assign appropriate roles (ADMIN, OPERATOR, VIEWER)
+- Test that INACTIVE users cannot login
+- Test that SUSPENDED users cannot perform actions

+### 2. Test User Status Management
+- Register a new user (should be INACTIVE)
+- As admin, try to set INACTIVE user to SUSPENDED (should not be possible)
+- Activate the user (INACTIVE → ACTIVE)
+- As admin, verify you can now set them to SUSPENDED
+- Suspend the user and verify they cannot login or perform actions
+- Reactivate the user and verify they can login again

-### 2. Create Work Items
+### 3. Create Work Items
 - Create items as different users
 - Verify authorization boundaries
+- Test that users can change status of their own work items

-### 3. Test State Transitions
+### 4. Test State Transitions
 - Try invalid transitions (should be rejected)
 - Try transitions on blocked items (should fail)
+- Verify users can transition their own work items
 - Verify history recording

-### 4. Test Blocking
+### 5. Test Blocking
-- Block items and verify cannot transition
+- As OPERATOR/ADMIN, block items and verify cannot transition
 - Unblock and verify can transition again
+- Verify VIEWER cannot block/unblock items

-### 5. Verify History
+### 6. Verify History
 - Check that all actions are recorded
 - Verify audit trail shows correct sequence
+- Test Activity History page for individual and system-wide history

 ## Known Limitations

 1. **No Pagination**: List endpoints return all records.
 Production would need pagination.

-2. **Manual Role Assignment**: Initial users register as VIEWER.
-An admin endpoint to update roles exists but no UI.
-Update roles directly in database or via API.

-3. **No Soft Deletes**: Deleted records are hard deleted.
+2. **No Soft Deletes**: Deleted records are hard deleted.
 Production should use soft deletes with timestamped `deletedAt`.

-4. **No Rate Limiting**: No request rate limiting implemented.
+3. **No Rate Limiting**: No request rate limiting implemented.
 Production should add.

-5. **Basic Error Messages**: Error messages are functional but not localized.
+4. **Basic Error Messages**: Error messages are functional but not localized.
 Production would need i18n support.

-6. **No Email Verification**: Registration doesn't send verification emails.
+5. **No Email Verification**: Registration doesn't send verification emails.
 Production should implement.

-7. **Concurrent Update Conflicts**: No optimistic locking.
+6. **Concurrent Update Conflicts**: No optimistic locking.
 Race conditions on simultaneous updates not handled.

+7. **No Admin Self-Protection**: Admin cannot change their own role or status (enforced in UI), but this should also be enforced server-side for additional security.

 ## Future Enhancements

 - Email verification and password reset flows
+- Email notifications when user status changes
 - Pagination and advanced filtering
 - Work item dependencies and critical path
 - Bulk operations